-It has been an extraordinary time since I last sent out our Accounting, but in keeping with our usual practice at this time of year I today set out our accounting for the 2020 Financial Year.
-I adopt the same format as prior years and follow the same simple cost accounting rules.
-For those unfamiliar, that means without the requisite formats and disclosures required in our financial statements and without revenue recognition adjustments, intellectual property amortization or other accounting adjustments that depart from the more simple and understandable cash entries that we expect our average reader is more familiar with.
+It is that time of year again when we follow our usual practice to set out our basic accounting for the 2021 Financial Year.
+For consistency, I am adopting the same format as prior years and follow the same simple cost accounting rules, without the requisite formats and disclosures required in our financial statements.
+There are no revenue recognition adjustments, intellectual property amortization or other accounting adjustments that would depart from the more simple and understandable cash entries that this accounting is aimed to deliver.

-Indeed, the Accounting is intended to be simple and understandable, showing “income,” net of sales taxes, as invoiced or accrued, and costs as incurred, adding capital expenditure as “spent.”
+The Accounting is intended to be simple and understandable, showing “income,” net of sales taxes, as invoiced or accrued, and costs as incurred whilst adding capital expenditure as “spent.”

 This line is taken directly from our daily published Funding Stats Counter, showing the net receipts from our backers and customers.
-However due to exchange differences and small items that are not included in the counter, such as collected shipping costs on physical goods, the counter does not completely represent all revenue received.
+The vast majority of sales are of starter pack sales granting access to the Star Citizen Alpha, as well as space ships and digital items immediately delivered and playable in the game.
+A smaller fraction of sales came from pledges for concept ships, which all come with an included “loaner” ship for immediate use and playability within Star Citizen Alpha.
+Due to exchange differences and small items that are not included in the counter, such as shipping costs charged on physical goods, the counter does not completely represent all revenue received.
 Other than subscriptions (referred below) these differences are included in the final income line, to give an accurate representation of total revenue received.

 The subscriptions line is the value of our subscriptions using standard exchange rates.
 Again, any differences due to exchange rate movements have been accounted for in the final income line.